Maxcode0101/Dinosaurs-Kids-Club/TESTING.md

 While testing the keyboard navigation, I´ve encountered that the Burger-Menu isn´t accessible via keyboad-navigation.
 I´ve decided to not focus on fixing the bug.
 I found it to be a problem of a very limited audience, as most users are going to access the page via Smartphone, Tablet, Laptop or Desktop-Computer with mouse.
 The benefit ist to small to justify the effort in my opinion.

+By accident I wrote "git push" inside one of the commit messages.
+I´m aware of it, in order to not risk a bigger error, I´m not trying to repair it though.

 > [!NOTE]
 > There are no remaining bugs that I am aware of.